derykmakgill/gsrg/index.md

 - Customer service reps.

 The Copywriting Course is a training school for people who want to communicate better at scale.
 It contains all the training we've ever made, rolled into one logically-laid-out format, and a full community where you can get any of your copy reviewed by professional copywriters.

+## “I’ve used Basecamp for a million projects over the last decade and a half.
+It's beautiful software that has resisted every wrong trend and stayed true to the things that mattered most.
+Highly recommended.”

+## “We can see exactly what needs to be done and when.
+We're much more efficient.”

+## “We've had less confusion with task responsibilities and deadlines, which has increased productivity and efficiency.”

+## “We are all collaborating more on feedback, it helps to show accountability as well.”

+## “Task completion!
+The lists and reminders help people remember what they said they were going to do and helps hold them accountable to the team.”